 Paddling the Flambeau River

-The Flambeau River State Forest was first established in 1930 with 3,000 acres set aside for public ownership.
-Today, the State Forest encompasses over 90,000 acres surrounding more than 60 miles of the scenic Flambeau River North and South Forks.
-This is one of the largest, most undeveloped public-use areas in Wisconsin where paddlers will find mile after mile of remote and wild, scenic beauty.
+More than 77 miles of the Flambeau River North and South Forks run through the beautiful Flambeau River State Forest.
+Originally established in 1930 with 3,000 acres set aside for public ownership, the State Forest encompasses over 90,000 acres today.
+This is one of the largest, most undeveloped public-use areas in Wisconsin, where paddlers will find mile after mile of remote and wild, scenic beauty.

 Chequamegon-Nicolet NF RESERVE A CAMPSITE